 Distance: 500m

-The three-hour wilderness cruise is an added extra in our adventure itinerary when making the booking because we know some people suffer from severe seasickness.
+The three-hour wilderness cruise is an added extra to our adventure itinerary when making the booking because we know some people suffer from severe seasickness.
 Therefore, we have provided alternative options instead of the wilderness cruise further below.

 After breakfast, we will head off at around 8:45 AM from the resort for a 5-minute bus ride to the Pennicott Wilderness booking office in Port Arthur.
 We will store our main luggage at the resort reception, ready to collect in the afternoon for the return trip back to Hobart.